CARTE-Toronto/carte-website/src/content/training/educator-llm-workshops-2023.md

 order: 15
 ---

-CARTE has delivered multiple workshops to help educators navigate the opportunities and challenges of large language models in teaching and learning.
+Carte has delivered multiple workshops to help educators navigate the opportunities and challenges of large language models in teaching and learning.

 **Representative sessions:**
 - *ChatGPT in the Classroom* – practical strategies for responsible use of LLMs in courses